mmdmine/motarjem/Readme.md

 # Features
 * Parsing and Translating Simple English Sentences to Persian
 * Small Vocabulary
-* Windows Support
+* Linux (GTK) and Windows Support

 # To Do
-* Linux and Android Support
+* Use SQL database for Vocabulary
 * Extending Vocabulary
 * Adding Proper Nouns to Vocabulary
 * Parsing and Translating Conditions
 * Parsing and Translating Questions
 * Parsing and Translating from Persian
+* Android Support

 # License
 the project is open source and freely can be used for your personal or commerical works,